 The Subject Adviser for My Communication will collaborate with other teachers and the Lead Learning Team and Governors on the curriculum mapping and policy to ensure a breadth of coverage is provided and recommend INSET as appropriate.

-The Subject Advisor will be involved in planning with teachers, maintain progress of the subject, attending courses where relevant and keeping abreast of changes, which may affect the subject.
+The Subject Adviser will be involved in planning with teachers, maintain progress of the subject, attending courses where relevant and keeping abreast of changes, which may affect the subject.

 Monitoring the policy in operation is the responsibility of the Subject Adviser.